upamanyudas/upamanyudas.github.io/_case_studies/re-envisioning-ticketing.md

 {: .cs-section-title}

 <div class="tldr-collapsible" markdown="1">
-Three tabs, three moods. **Home** stays exactly where the muscle memory is — you came to book, book.
+Leadership gave us a quarter to prove the direction before it touched the roadmap.
+We watched what the forty million already did between bookings, then designed to it: three tabs, three moods. **Home** stays exactly where the muscle memory is — you came to book, book.
 It gains smarter filters and better discovery, and nothing else moves. **Store** is for when someone wants the merch, not the seat. **Buzz** is for the other twenty-nine days of the month, when nobody is buying anything and everybody is scrolling.
 {: .cs-body-text}

 The restraint was the design work.
 Every instinct in the room wanted to make the home tab do the new job too.
 Leaving it alone is what let us ship the rest without a conversion scare.
 {: .cs-body-text}
 </div>

-<div class="cs-demo" data-demo="nav-shift" data-hint="Flip between the old and new shell, then tap the tabs"></div>
+<div class="cs-demo" data-demo="pitch-morph" data-hint="Toggle Before/After — watch the home screen re-shape"></div>

 <div class="tldr-collapsible" markdown="1">
 Underneath, the business case is a loop rather than a line.
 Ticketing earns directly.
 Engagement doesn't earn anything by itself — it earns by making an ad server worth building, and by putting a dreamer within one tap of a booking on a week they can afford it.